 Pat studied the new deck.
 The images were familiar, but the shape wasn’t.
 Round?
 The image on the back looked ancient too.

-(This story was inspired by a pack of ephemera I bought from the Etsy craft site.
-It was limited by the size of the page I glued the ephemera to.
+(This story was inspired by a pack of ephemera I bought from Etsy.
+It included some very unusual playing cards.
+The story was limited by the size of the page I glued the ephemera to.
 I didn’t use pronouns with the main character because I wanted the gender to be ambiguous.)